Travel to New England

 - Visit the Mohegan Bluffs, one of the most scenic parts of the Island with some great history.
 The Bluffs are just past the Southeast lighthouse.

-- Have a drink at Ballard's.
+- Have a drink at Ballard’s, the inspiration for The Wayfarer.
 Enjoy the beach, too!

 - Sit on the Adirondack chairs at the Spring House Inn and admire the view with a yummy cocktail!